manetu/temporal-clojure-sdk/README.md

 ## Contributing

-Pull requests welcome.
-Please be sure to include a [DCO](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) in any commit messages.
+Pull requests are welcome.
+Please include a [DCO](https://en.wikipedia.org/wiki/Developer_Certificate_of_Origin) in any commit messages.

 ## License